Govern LLM access the way you govern everything else.

 Every management-API mutation, key creation, role change, and config update is recorded with actor, timestamp, and diff.

-Custom retention
+Unlimited retention

 Warehouse export